gvisoc/gvisoc.github.io/_posts/2023-11-05-why-8-bit-computers.md

 That is one of the things I want to get.

-The other one is learning to fix them and keeping them in shape, which will be subject for other posts.
+The other one is learning to fix them and keeping them in shape, which I will cover in other posts.
 <center> - </center>
 <br/>
 <br/>